 When it comes to original content, YouTube TV versus Hulu with Live TV isn’t much of a debate.
 Hulu chalks up the win easily.
 The streaming service has had a consistent, focused approach to producing quality content.
 YouTube Originals, on the other hand, are all over the place.

 Shortly after Netflix’s original programming strategy started to take off, Hulu began to produce its own original content.
-You can watch the Emmy Award-winning production of The Handmaid’s Tale, the miniseries adaptation of Catch-22 and a host of other content that appeals to the wide range of interests among Hulu’s customers.
+You can watch the Emmy Award-winning production of The Handmaid’s Tale, the miniseries adaptation of Catch-22 or its latest hit Only Murders in the Building.
+A host of other content will appeal to the wide range of interests among Hulu’s customers.

 With Disney taking ownership of Hulu, the production schedule seems to be ramping up.
-Hulu will be the home for Disney-produce content that doesn’t fit into the kid-friendly scope of Disney+.
+Hulu will be the home for Disney-produced content that doesn’t fit into the kid-friendly scope of Disney+.

 If you follow Google at all, you know that the company’s culture doesn’t do consistency well.
 YouTube is no different.
 At first original programming was meant to support YouTube Red, the ad-free subscription version of YouTube.
 As a result, the content centered around successful YouTube creators.